 Productivity tools for freelancers

 No more time zone confusion!
 Enter the locations you’d like to keep track of and FIO gives you the current time in all of them, every time you open a new tab in Chrome.
-This super simple Chrome extension helps make sure I never miss a deadline or meeting, no matter where in the world I’m working from.
-I’m currently in Thailand and I regularly work with people in the Philippines, Argentina, Guatemala, Ohio, and California.
+This super simple Chrome extension helps make sure I never miss a deadline or meeting, no matter where in the world you’re working from.

 Freelancing is worth the risk